mpolimeno/sdsu-sage-tutorial-git/sagecalc.rst

     You should be familiar with :ref:`basic_functions_and_constants` and :ref:`solving_equations_inequalities`

-SageMath has many ways for us to visualize the mathematics with which we are working.
-In this section we will quickly you up to speed with some of the basic commands used when plotting functions and working with graphics.
+SageMath has many ways for us to visualize the mathematics that we are working with.
+In this section we will quickly get you up to speed with some of the basic commands used when plotting functions and working with graphics.

 .. index:: plot, Plotting; 2D,  show, Graphics